-More than 10 million people gained coverage under obamacare, study findsJuly 24th, 2014 in Health /
+More than 10 million people gained coverage under obamacare, study findsJuly 24, 2014 in Medicine & Health / Health

 (HealthDay)—A new study estimates that more than 10 million uninsured Americans gained health coverage over the past year due to the Affordable Care Act.